MABikeActNet/MABikeActNetwebsite/index.md

 ## Massachusetts Bike Action Network

-MABikeActNet is a grass-roots organization aimed at informing Massachusetts cyclists of issues and public processes that affect them - in particular, local and state regulatory, legislative, public works, and policy hearings and other activities.
+MABikeActNet is a grass-roots organization aimed at alerting to and informing Massachusetts cyclists of issues and public processes that threaten the right to free and safe travel by bicycle - in particular, local and state regulatory, legislative, public works, and policy hearings.
+We aim to be a clearinghouse of anti-bicycle activities or statements by public employees, officials, elected representatives, agencies, lobbyists, law enforcement, or members of the judiciary.

 We: